swapdance/core/README.md

 Swap.Dance smart contracts were deployed on [Vyper 3.3](https://github.com/vyperlang/vyper). and are immutable and not upgradeable.

 ### Testing
-In order to test this code, you need to install the Brownie.
+In order to test this code, you need to install the [Brownie](https://github.com/eth-brownie/brownie) package.
 To run the entire tests:

 ```buildoutcfg
  brownie test